coreyshaw/mysql-simple-query/README.md

 * * *

-This library takes annoyance out of writing raw MySQL queries in Javascript.
-The queries are easy to read in your code and easy to build upon to build complex queries.
+This library takes the annoyance out of writing raw MySQL queries in Javascript.
+The queries are easy to read in your code and easy to build complex queries.

 ## Install